 So, do independent contractors pay payroll taxes like regular employees do?
 The answer is yes, but in a different form.
 Rather than the employer withholding taxes, independent contractors typically pay a self-employment tax on their taxable income.

-Before they get started on a new job or project for your organization, you should have the independent contractors you hire complete specific tax forms.
+Before they start a new job or project for your organization, you should have the independent contractors you hire complete specific tax forms.

 IRS forms required for independent contractors